brbsix/brbsix.github.io/_posts/2015-11-29-bash-scripting-dos-and-donts.md

 **Why:**

-Useless use of `echo`.
-We can use a *HERE string* and avoid calling an unnecessary command.
+We can use a *HERE string* and avoid calling an unnecessary command or builtin.

 </div>